olliekrk/Elevators/README.md

 - DOWN (represents event of clicking 'down' button outside the elevator - pickup request)
 - FLOOR (represents event of clicking internal button inside the elevator)

-There are also additional request types, which are not necessary to use for basic operations:
+There are also additional request types included, which are not necessary to use for basic operations:
-- RESTART (represents event of restarting given elevator)
+- RESTART (represents event of restarting given elevator - cancels previously enqueued requests and directs elevator to go to specific floor)
-- EVACUATION (represents event of evacuating the whole building)
+- EVACUATION (represents event of evacuating the whole building - cancels previously enqueued requests and directs every elevator in the system to go to the ground floor)

 To create a new request it is advised to use **RequestFactory** class methods.
-RequestFactory is a part of "**Factory**" design pattern and it ensures that created requests are valid and safe to be enqueued.
+RequestFactory is a part of "*Factory*" design pattern and it ensures that created requests are valid and safe to be enqueued.

 Here is the example of creating new requests:
 ```java